starfortai/starfortai.github.io/README.md

 ### Agents

-the AI tutor and learning partner, and AI NPCs in the stories, converse with the kids.
+the AI tutor and AI NPCs in the stories interact with the kids.